syncfusion-content/xamarin-docs/Xamarin/SfSwitch/customization.md

 In switch the sizing of the thumb and the track can be controlled using the following properties.

-* TrackCornerradius – Represents a double value to create curved corner.
+* TrackCornerRadius – Represents a double value to create curved corner.
 * TrackBorderWidth - Represents a double value for defining the track border width.
 * TrackWidthRequest - Represents a double value for defining the track width.
 * TrackHeightRequest - Represents double value for defining the track height.